-Power plant's generation decreased by 15.7% in 2018 compared to 2017, which had an decreasing effect on the gross global combined Scope 1 and 2 emissions by 21%.
-The total revenue of Akenerji decreased by 9.8%.
-So, the intensity change is 13%.
+Although the gross global combined Scope 1 and 2 emissions decreased by 24% in 2019 compared to 2018, the total revenue of Akenerji decreased by 43% which is more than emissions.
+So, the intensity increased 15%.

 C7.
 Emissions breakdowns

 (C7.1) Does your organization break down its Scope 1 emissions by greenhouse gas type?
 Yes